- TDD Background Explained

 - When you create test cases in TDD, you emphasize functional output, and this helps deliver the working functionalities faster.

-- It is found that even after writing a multitude of test cases for every module, the entire coding, testing, and refactoring time is much shorter compared to the traditional development environment.
+- It is found that even after writing a multitude of test cases for every module, the entire coding, testing, and refactoring time is much shorter compared to the traditional Devlopment environment.

 - A small test run every once in a while helps remove the bugs early and efficiently.